giflw/datacrow/readme/datacrow/readme.txt

 Data Crow can be started by typing "java -Xmx256m -jar datacrow.jar".
 On Windows platforms the datacrow.exe file can be used to start.

+Data Crow needs to be pointed to its installation directory.
+This can be done by setting the DATACROW_HOME system environment variable.
+In case you do not know how to do this for your operating system or when you are using multiple installations of Data Crow you can also choose to use the -dir: parameter (explained below).

 Additional parameters:

     -db:<database name>